static-frame/static-frame/doc/source/articles/upgrade.rst

 Ten Reasons to Use StaticFrame Instead of Pandas
 ====================================================================

 If you work with data in Python, you probably use Pandas.
 Pandas provides nearly instant gratification: sophisticated data processing routines can be implemented in a few lines of code.
 However, if you have used Pandas on large projects over many years, you may have had some challenges.
-Complex Pandas applications can produce Python code that is hard to maintain and error prone.
+Complex Pandas applications can produce Python code that is hard to maintain and error-prone.
 This happens because Pandas provides many ways to do the same thing, has inconsistent interfaces, and broadly supports in-place mutation.
 For those coming from Pandas, StaticFrame offers a more consistent interface and reduces opportunities for error.
 This article demonstrates ten reasons you might use StaticFrame instead of Pandas.

 Why StaticFrame
 ______________________

 After years of using Pandas to develop back-end financial systems, it became clear to me that Pandas was not the right tool for the job.
 Pandas's handling of labeled data and missing values, with performance close to NumPy, certainly accelerated my productivity.
 And yet, the numerous inconsistencies in Pandas's API led to hard-to-maintain code.
-Further, Pandas's irregular approach to data ownership and support for in-place mutation led to serious opportunities for error.
+Further, Pandas's support for in-place mutation led to serious opportunities for error.
 So in May of 2017 I began implementing a library more suitable for critical production systems.

 Now, after years of development and refinement, we are seeing excellent results in our production systems by replacing Pandas with StaticFrame.
 Libraries and applications written with StaticFrame are easier to maintain and test.
 And we often see StaticFrame out-perform Pandas in large-scale, real-world use cases, even though, for many isolated operations, StaticFrame is not yet as fast as Pandas.

 What follows are ten reasons to favor using StaticFrame over Pandas.
-As the primary author of StaticFrame, I am certainly biased in this presentation!
+As the primary author of StaticFrame, I am certainly biased in this presentation.
 However, having worked with Pandas since 2013, I hope to have some perspective to share.

 All examples use Pandas 1.0.3 and StaticFrame 0.6.20.
 Imports use the following convention: